charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 * A folder '.ebextensions' with Elastic Beanstalk config files.
     * A file '00_application.config': This will be executed before our instance is running.
     * A file '01_pip-install.config': This will be executed after our instance is running and will create our python environment.
+    * A file '02_wsgi.config': This will be executed after our instance and before our web server is started. it will create a custom config for our WSGI that fixes a thread safety issue with libraries such as Pandas or Numpy.